 - Some outlets are tight

-Let’s start off with our favorite.
-The TLP1008TEL may not be the strongest or the most exciting model on our list.
+Let’s start with our favorite.
+The TLP1008TEL may not look all that impressive next to some other surge protectors on our list - it isn’t the most powerful device and looks kind of pedestrian if we’re honest.
 But what makes it our favorite - and the best surge protector for PC - is its blend of affordability, a wealth of features, and a generous warranty.

-This 10-outlet surge protector can absorb up to 2,395 joules of energy, and when that threshold is reached, it features a circuit breaker that automatically cuts power to your devices.
+This surge protector has 10 AC outlets that can absorb up to 2,395 joules of energy, and when that threshold is reached, it features a circuit breaker that automatically cuts power to your electronic devices.
 It activates from 400 volts onwards, and a diagnostic LED light lets you know whether everything is working properly.

 APC P11VT3 11-Outlet Surge Protector